Computational Science Degree Projects at COSHE

 Systems biology: Production of plastic building blocks from sugar

-In this project, you will work with modelling microbial cell factories, with the aim of increasing our knowledge on how best to manipulate them to increase production of the molecular building blocks 4-HB and 1,4-BDO.
+In this project, you will work with modelling microbial cell factories and improve our knowledge on how to increase bio-based production of the molecular building blocks 4-HB and/or 1,4-BDO.
 If you are interested in translating biological challenges into computational solutions and vice versa and have some knowledge of biochemistry, bioinformatics or computational sciences, this may be the project for you.
 The project is carried out in collaboration with the Division of Biotechnology at the Department of Chemistry.

 Contact/supervisor: Victor Olariu (victor.olariu@cec.lu.se) and Carl Troein (carl.troein@cec.lu.se)